Dancing ban: Legal bans

 Tanzverbot is the German term for "dancing ban".
 In Germany and Switzerland, dancing on some holidays is banned by most state or canton governments.
 These occasions are certain Christian and secular holidays aimed at mourning or contemplation, such as Good Friday, All Saints' Day (from its association with All Souls' Day practices) or memorial days like Volkstrauertag.
 The German and Swiss dancing bans prohibit public parties, but not dancing in one's private residence.

 Until 1999, an ordinance in Pound, Virginia required that dance hall permits not be granted "to anyone who is not a proper person, nor to a person who is not a person of good moral character".
 After community opposition to granting him a permit, a lawsuit by William Elam, owner of the Golden Pine restaurant, resulted in the ordinance being struck down as unconstitutionally vague and infringing on free expression protected by the First Amendment to the United States Constitution.
 A replacement ordinance drafted more narrowly prompted a 2001 lawsuit from Elam, though the restaurant later went out of business after revocation of its alcohol license.

 Since 1926, the New York City Cabaret Law prohibited dancing in all spaces open to the public that sold food and/or drink with the exception of those who obtain a cabaret license.
 This law was still enforced until it was repealed in 2017.

 Between 1985 and 2002, a Seattle, Washington law called the Teen Dance Ordinance enacted strict legal requirements for those wishing to have dancing by youth under the age of 21, effectively banning events that would feature young people dancing.

 Historic bans

 From the 1830s to 1950s, play parties became popular in the United States of America as a means to circumvent restrictions on dancing.

-The events of the 1984 film Footloose were inspired by a dancing ban in the heavily Southern Baptist town of Elmore City, Oklahoma, which lasted until 1980.
+The events of the movie Footloose (1984) were inspired by a dancing ban in the heavily Southern Baptist town of Elmore City, Oklahoma, which lasted until 1980.

 Finland banned dancing in December 1939 following the outbreak of Winter War, with the ban lasting until the signing of the Moscow Armistice in 1944 that ended Finnish participation in World War II.
 Dancing in restaurants continued to be banned until 1948.
 Finnish people were organising secret dances that in turn were raided by the police, with at least 2 people dying during the raids.